parthpandyappp/Youtube-tag-script/README.md

 # Youtube-tag-script
 This is a python script which enables a user to have a file as an output as a result of a fedded input file which has all it's contents with a comma at the end of every line.
-This is a very useful script as for instance, a person wants to add keywords which he has imported from any externam source has it's contents not separated by commas the computer might get confused :confused: as to consider the content as a whole or the words different as a keyword, then this script does provide a comma at every line of content of that file so that computer can easily dishtinguish different words.:smiley:
+This is a very useful script as for instance, a person wants to add keywords which he has imported from any external source has it's contents not separated by commas the computer might get confused :confused: as to consider the content as a whole or the words different as a keyword, then this script does provide a comma at every line of content of that file so that computer can easily dishtinguish different words.:smiley:

 This script enhances the process of search engine optimization.:sunglasses: